 The man turned on his heel and strode out, closing the door hard.
 The phone rang.
 Rafferty excused himself and went to the desk.
-They overheard that a shipment of a certain mineral had been delivered to the wrong plant.
-He said he needed it like yesterday and could you please send it over immediately.
-He hung up and gazed out the window for several seconds.
+"Delivered to the wrong plant?" they couldn't help but hear him say.
+"An entire shipment?
+I need it like yesterday.
+Could you please have it sent over immediately.
+Thank you."
+Without another word, he hung up and gazed out the window for several seconds.
 When he came back, he poured another cup and refilled theirs as well and plopped down in the wooden chair.
 Appearing a bit shellshocked, he looked around the expansive office, then stared at them and said in dismay, "We're not supposed to be doing this."

 Jonathan now realized how important and valuable Reliance and the other androids operating these plants were.
 Their competence and efficiency went well beyond what human beings are capable of.
 In the beginning of the era of colonization, things were a lot cruder.
 People did all the work, all the figuring out, all the organizing and planning, but the overall terraforming process has become so complex that certain aspects can only be performed at optimal productivity and cost effectiveness, and with very few mistakes, by an android--a protoplasmic neural network capable of generating original synaptic pathways, conceptualizing multidimensional patterns in the process.
 The second generation android and, most certainly, the new improved third can handle hundreds of variables with their countless interconnections and degrees of complexity simultaneously.
-Consequently, they'd become dependent on them.
-They were desperately needed back on the job if only to free up the enviroscientists to do theirs, an equally if not greater crucial component.
+A feat well beyond the range of any human.
+Consequently, they've become virtually irreplaceable.
+And they were desperately needed back on the job if only to free up the enviroscientists to do theirs, an equally if not greater crucial component.

 Rafferty stood, fidgeting.
 "I need a break," he muttered.
-"Let me take you on a little tour of the facility, show you what we're dealing with."
+"Let me take you on a little tour, show you what we're dealing with."
 They went down the hall to the old-fashioned elevator and then to the ground floor storage area.
 Bins of different minerals composing the dispersion mixture ran along one wall.
 The last contained approximately two tons of the mysterious element sagittarium, which was no longer being added.
 He explained that presently there were six mining operations working the Northern continent.
-Four were digging up ordinary materials found on Earth.
-Their main interest was that they were all recrystalized versions of their former selves, the result of the cool down after the supernova blast smeared them into an amorphous plasmic gel.
+Four were digging up unremarkable materials.
+Their main interest was that they were all recrystalized versions of their former selves, whatever that had been, the result of the cool down after the supernova blast smeared them into an amorphous plasmic gel.
 The other two were bringing out sagittarium.